 “They didn’t include tyre-derived fuel in their definition of recycling, or exports of tyres to other states or countries,” Mr. Leveille said.
 They also didn’t allow the use of tyre-derived aggregate, except for projects involving methane gas collection.

 Tyre manufacturers and dealers were unhappy with the removal of the grant programmes and their replacement with incentive-based initiatives.

-In a letter to the California Assembly, the CTDA said it believed that replacing the grant program with an incentive program would be a mistake.
+In a letter to the California Assembly, the CTDA said it believed that replacing the grant program with an incentive programme would be a mistake.

-“The proposed incentive program has met with mixed success in several states and has been highly criticized in Canada, most recently in Ontario,” the association said.
+“The proposed incentive program has met with mixed success in several states and has been highly criticised in Canada, most recently in Ontario,” the association said.

 “The RMA supports environmentally and economically sustainable scrap tyre programs to reduce stockpiles and promote end-use markets,” said RMA President and CEO Anne Forristall Luke.